zatonovo/lambda.r/README.md

 Legacy types
 ------------
-There are plenty of built-in types that are supported just like custom types defined in lambda-r.
+There are plenty of built-in types that are supported just like custom types defined in lambda.r.
 Use the same syntax for these types.
 In the example above we can just as easily declare

 ```R